photony22/modified_mesa/README.rst

 Current Modifications

-Start tick of chart module settable from python  \n Generalization of the ChartVisualization to include bar charts
+Start tick of chart module settable from python  <br />
+Generalization of the ChartVisualization to include bar charts